Pwd9000-ML/blog-devto/posts/2022-GitHub-Automate-Terraform-Registry/GitHub-Automate-Terraform-Registry.md

 ### Fully Automated Testing and Release on changes to IaC

 Check out the next blog post on this series: **Using Terraform on GitHub** that shows how to perform fully automated integration test when **Dependabot** opens a PR.
-Followed by automatically merging that pull request once if all tests have finished successfully and then also as a last step automatically deploy a new release/version and pushing that to the Terraform registry:
+Followed by automatically merging that pull request if all tests have finished successfully and then also as a last step automatically deploy a new release/version and pushing that to the Terraform registry:

 [Automated Terraform Tests for Azure using GitHub Actions](https://dev.to/pwd9000/automated-terraform-tests-for-azure-using-github-actions-4349)